cisagov/manage.get.gov/.github/pull_request_template.md

 - [ ] Added at least 2 developers as PR reviewers (only 1 will need to approve)
 - [ ] Messaged on Slack or in standup to notify the team that a PR is ready for review
 - [ ] Changes to “how we do things” are documented in READMEs and or onboarding guide
-- [ ] If any model was updated to modify/add/delete columns, makemigrations was ran and the assoicated migrations file has been commited.
+- [ ] If any model was updated to modify/add/delete columns, makemigrations was ran and the associated migrations file has been commited.

 #### Ensured code standards are met (Original Developer)